What to Research Before a Job Interview

 Start by dissecting the job description into measurable expectations.
 Companies use job descriptions to screen for skills and duties; your job is to turn those duties into outcomes you can influence.

-• Extract the top 3–5 responsibilities from the posting and reframe them as outcomes (e.g., “increase product adoption by X%,” “reduce time-to-hire by Y weeks”).
+• Extract top 3-5 responsibilities from the posting and reframe them as outcomes (e.g., “increase product adoption by X%”, “reduce time-to-hire by Y weeks”).

 • For each key responsibility, identify one past example where you produced a similar result or learned a transferrable approach.

-• Note the required tools, methodologies, or certifications that appear in the JD and plan how you’ll address any gaps honestly.
+• Note required tools, methodologies or certifications from the JD and plan how you’ll address any gaps honestly.

 This is the highest-impact research because interviewers will measure you against these expectations.

-Priority 2 — Company Strategy, Performance, and Priorities
+Priority 2 — Company Strategy, Performance & Priorities

-• Identify the company’s current strategic focus—growth markets, cost optimization, product expansion, or digital transformation.
+• Identify the company’s current strategic focus—growth markets, cost optimisation, product expansion or digital transformation.

-• Search for recent press releases, leadership interviews, earnings reports (if public), and job postings that signal organizational shifts.
+• Search for recent press releases, leadership interviews, earnings reports (if public) and job postings that signal organisational shifts.

-Knowing strategy lets you align your answers with outcomes they care about now.
+Knowing strategy lets you align your answers to outcomes they care about now.

-Hire into teams, not into organizations.
+You’re hired into teams, not just organisations.
 Know who you’ll work with and who will evaluate you.

 • Prepare two types of stories: contributions to your immediate team and examples of cross-functional influence.

-This step humanizes the process and supplies questions that build rapport.
+This step humanises the process and supplies questions that build rapport.

-• Use Glassdoor-style comments with caution—look for patterns rather than individual opinions.
+• Use Glassdoor-style comments with caution—look for patterns rather than single opinions.

-• Define your priorities for culture and identify whether the organization’s signals align with them.
+• Define your priorities for culture and identify whether the organisation’s signals align with them.

 This helps you decide whether to accept an offer and frame your questions about day-to-day life in the role.